Google Cloud Certification Path: Your Roadmap to a Cloud Career

 The Data Engineer Path: Building Intelligent Pipelines

-• Core Focus: Your overarching objective in this specialization is the Professional Data Engineer certification.
+• Core Focus: Your primary goal in this track is to earn the Professional Data Engineer certification.

 The DevOps Engineer Path: Automating and Optimizing